github/explore/topics/tui/index.md

 ---
-aliases: text-based user interface, textual user interface, terminal user interface, text user interface
+aliases: textual user interface, terminal user interface, text user interface
 display_name: Text-based user interface
 short_description: A TUI, or text-based user interface, is a console that helps users issue commands to a program.